Do You Need More Megapixels? Megapixel Myth

 I was recently looking up an entry in the photo.net forum about the maximum size prints that can be made from the Canon 5D’s pictures… and there are a lot of answers out there!
 Some people come up with ideas that are based on misinformation while others are just too carried away by the techie stuff.
 So let me give you some basics for printing images from digital files.

-Now, a regular print is about 6in x 4in which means that you need only a picture with 1,800 pixels in its width for an offset print or 1,200 pixels for a photo print.
-That’s not so large, given that a regular camera frame is in the ration of 3:2, which means that your ideal picture to print at 6 x 4 in a magazine need not be any larger than 1,800X1,200 pixels i.e: 2.16 megapixels.
+Now, a regular photo print is about 6in x 4in which means that you need only a picture with 1,800 pixels in its width for a photo print.
+That’s not so large, given that a regular camera frame is in the ratio of 3:2, which means that your ideal picture to print at 6 x 4 in a magazine need not be any larger than 1,800X1,200 pixels i.e: 2.16 megapixels.

 Pixels Per Inch Vs. Drops Per Inch

-But what about these newfangled “photorealistic” inkjet printers that print at 720 and 1440DPI?
+But what about “photorealistic” inkjet printers that print at 720 and 1440DPI?